 “Dear Friend, I am stranded here and need to get back to our country.
-I need a favor because I have been robbed of my bag containing my wallet, mobile phone, return tickets and other valuables.
-I will like you to lend me a sum of $xxxxx or any amount you can afford to help me come home, so that I can sort out my hotel bills fly back home.
-I promise, that I pay you back with an extra $xxxxx amount as soon as I return home safe .
+I need a favor because I have been robbed of my bag containing my wallet, mobile phone, return tickets, and other valuables.
+I will like you to lend me a sum of $xxxxx or any amount you can afford to help me come home so that I can sort out my hotel bills and fly back home.
+I promise, that I pay you back with an extra $xxxxx amount as soon as I return home safely.
 Kindly let me know if you can be of help”.

-“Dear Lucky winner, Congratulations, You have won $1million in the Superior globe Jackpot.
+“Dear Lucky winner, Congratulations, You have won $1 million in the Superior globe Jackpot.
 Kindly contact our agent immediately, for more details regarding your winning at this number 00000000.”

 Sounds familiar?
 This is Social Engineering in a nutshell.
 Though the term has no affinity towards the good side of engineering and being social, it is primarily anti-social and destructive in nature.
-Social engineering is the process of manipulating human mind to spill confidential and personal information.
-This is a well formulated attack crafted by criminals or hackers to trick people into giving away vital information like passwords, bank information and etc. Apart from pulling data, the hacker also forces the gullible user to install a malicious bug and siphons out the necessary information without the user‘s realization.
+Social engineering is the process of manipulating the human mind to spill confidential and personal information.
+This is a well-formulated attack crafted by criminals or hackers to trick people into giving away vital information like passwords, bank information and etc. Apart from pulling data, the hacker also forces the gullible user to install a malicious bug and siphons out the necessary information without the user‘s realization.
 This is smart engineering wherein users release passwords on their own rather than being hacked.

-Types of Social Engineering attacks: Tapping people for details
+Types of Social Engineering Attacks: Tapping People for Details

 Hacker interacts with people and gets the necessary details.
 This can happen in any of the following ways: